larsvilhuber/NBER-2024-presentation/12_provider.md

   - secure configuration of container running system (base system)
   - add layer of common software (Stata, R, Python, various combinations) for **analysis system**
   - test suite (scripted) for updates

+## Ability to leverage existing experience

 - Can leverage existing container recipes for well-known software packages (`rocker` for R containers, datascience containers)
 - Can leverage existing containers and harden the OS (if necessary)
+- Already has process in place to securely vet imported libraries and packages - can be **reused**

 ## Public build